j4m3sb0nd007/riceteacatpanda/riceteacatpanda/codeon/CodeOn_writeup.md

 ### Applying key

+Just apply the number of key to get string at position of Amino Acid.

 | Key | Amino Acid | Char |
 | -------- | -------- | -------- |
 | 6     | Glutamine     | m     |